alexowen34/TextAnalyser/README.md

 The Text Analyser project is my first desktop application that I have ever created.
 I built this for a 1st year university project.

-The application focuses heavily on string manipulation to display a range of infomation on test the user provides.
+The application focuses heavily on string manipulation to display a range of infomation on text the user provides.
 This includes:

 - Parts of Speech Analysis
 - Sentiment Analysis